openprocurement/openprocurement.auctions.dgf/docs/source/standard/document.rst

     * `notice` - **Auction notice**

-      The formal notice that gives details of a auction.
+      The formal notice that gives details of an auction.
 This may be a link to a downloadable document, to a web page, or to an official gazette in which the notice is contained.

     * `biddingDocuments` - **Bidding Documents**